 -

 Q14.
-Why is it important to assess the author's reasoning?
+Why is it important to gather relevant data before drawing conclusions from the passage?

 -